A minimum screen resolution of 1400×900 is required

 - Double click on the shortcut to start.

 - Open the zip file.
 The app should extract itself.
 You can then drag the app to your desktop or applications folder if you like.

 - Right click or Ctrl + click on the app, and select “open.”
 If you left click, it may not allow you to run it for the first time.

 - You may see a message that says “Tritheia is from an unidentified developer.
 Are you sure you want to open it?,” don’t worry, it’s safe to proceed.
 Go here to learn more about this.

 - Unzip the file in whatever directory you want.
 This will create a new folder called “Tritheia 64 Linux.”

 - Enter the folder and run the executable file named “Tritheia.”

-- Tritheia is developed on GNU Linux.
-If you need a 32 bit binary or it doesn’t work with your distro, please let me know.
+- Tritheia is developed on Ubuntu Linux.
+If it doesn’t work with your distro, please let me know.

-- The short answer is “no.” It may run on Android devices with larger screens in the future, but there are no immediate plans to port it at this time.
+- As far as Anrdoid and iOS are concerned, the short answer is “no.” It may run on Android devices with larger screens in the future, but there are no immediate plans to port it at this time.
 It will likely never run on iOS due to Apple’s strict app store rules.